openequella/openequella.github.io/guides/featureGuides/featureGuide2019.1/openEQUELLA-2019.1-FeaturesGuide.md

 # Login Notice Editor

-The ability to create and display a notice on the Login page is included as part of the openEQUELLA 2019.1 release, and is now ready for beta testing.
-This feature enables administrators to create a notice to display on the Login page using a rich text editor (TinyMCE 5.0.2), including images, links, embedded videos, and more; as well as being able to schedule the notice to display within configured date and time parameters.
+openEQUELLA 2019.1 introduces the ability to create and display a notice on the Login page.
+This feature enables administrators to create content to display on the notice using a rich text editor (TinyMCE 5.0.2), including images, links, embedded videos, and more; as well as being able to schedule the notice to display within configured date and time parameters.